 ‘Our’ Celtic Tiger or the ECB’s Balloon?

-• Enabling the transfer of the fiscal and budgeting powers of Ireland, Greece, Spain & Portugal to the EU, the ECB instructed the Central Banks in all four countries to increase credit creation to extraordinary levels (over 20% p.a. from 2004).
+• Enabling the transfer of the fiscal and budgeting powers of Ireland, Greece, Spain & Portugal to the EU, the ECB told the Central Banks in all four countries to increase credit creation to extraordinary levels (over 20% p.a. from 2004).
 This created an artificial economic boom.

 • The rest of Europe had the same interest rate during this period, but had no boom because of restricted credit creation.